cloudfoundry/bosh-azure-cpi-release/docs/advanced/azure-stack/README.md

 * CA Root Certificate

   If a self-signed root certificate is used when deploying Azure Stack, you **MUST** specify the `ca_cert` in the global configuration to make CPI trust the Azure Stack CA root certificate.
+Check the section `Pre-requisite` to get the certificate.

   ```
   azure: